makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 In particular, make sure you remember to unmount before doing another `bitbake` build.

-### Image Configuration
+## Image Configuration

+### Configure `wpa_supplicant`

-The most critical thing to configure in a RATT SD image is the wireless network configuration.
+The most critical thing to configure is the wireless network configuration.
 As long as a RATT node can get onto the network, you can later SSH into it to provision it with node-specific configuration, certificates, etc.  All other forms of login are disabled in the image by default, so that's why it's critical to perform this step.

 Wireless network config is done via the `wpa_supplicant.conf` file, which lives in the `/data/etc` directory on the RATT image.
-This allows the configuration to persist across Mender updates, which would normally overwrite/swap the root filesystems that contain `/etc`.
+This allows the configuration to persist across Mender updates, which would normally overwrite the root filesystems that contain `/etc`, during an update.

 A template for this file is included in `~/ratt/firmware/rpi/yocto-build/scripts/templates/etc/wpa_supplicant.conf-example`.
 Copy this file to `wpa_supplicant.conf` in the same directory, and edit it to set your SSID and PSK for your wireless network.
 You can configure multiple networks if you want.

-Note that there is a `.gitignore` file in this directory which will ignore the copied file, so you don't accidentally commit it with passwords visible.
+### Configure SSH Key

+The default RATT image does not enable a password for the `root` account (it is locked via `usermod`).
+Thus, to SSH into the unit, you will need to set up an SSH key as a template.

+You _can_ use your public SSH key from your personal user account, but it's generally better to create a key specifically for accessing the device.
+This step will create a single key that will allow you to log into all devices running this image.
+Later provisioning steps will use this key, and may optionally replace it with a key unique for the node, rather than having all devices share a common key.

+To create a key, run (replace `id_ratt` with a more sensible name if you like):

+    ssh-keygen -f ~/.ssh/id_ratt

+You may specify a passphrase for added security if you wish, though I generally don't bother.
+Once completed, this will create `~/.ssh/id_ratt` and `~/.ssh/id_ratt.pub` files.

+Now you need to create a template for `/data/home/root/.ssh/authorized_keys`.

+You can link it:

+    ln -s ~/.ssh/id_ratt ~/ratt/firmware/rpi/yocto-build/scripts/templates/home/root/.ssh/authorized_keys

+or copy it:

+    cp ~/.ssh/id_ratt ~/ratt/firmware/rpi/yocto-build/scripts/templates/home/root/.ssh/authorized_keys

+Lastly, set up your `~/.ssh/config` file to include an entry for ratt.
+You may not yet know the IP address of the RATT, so you may need to revisit this to edit it in a later step.
+If you have several RATTs, you'll make entries for each of them.

+    Host ratt
+	    HostName 192.168.0.154
+    	User root
+    	IdentityFile id_ratt

+### Configure Other Items

 Check through the `templates` directory to see what other files may be configured for an image.
 Anything that is provided as an `-example` can be copied to the same filename, sans `-example` and it will be copied to the data filesystem in the next step.

+Including, but not limited to:
+* `templates/etc/ntp.conf-example`
+* `templates/etc/hosts-example`

+### Apply the Templates to the SD Image

 The `sdimg_util.sh` script has a function to copy the template files to the mounted SD image.
 First mount the SD image, per instructions in the last section.
 Then run the following commmand:

     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh template

 The script will check that the SD image is mounted before it copies.
 It will copy all files from the templates directory tree that aren't ending in `-example` and aren't `.gitignore`, so be careful what files you leave around in there.

+The `.gitignore` file in the templates directory which will ignore non-example files, so you don't accidentally commit those and expose sensitive data.
+However it means you might lose critical config data if you delete your repository, so pay attention!

 ## Copy Image to SD Card